lisette-solis/linkage_assignment/README.md

-## Coding assignment on linking records from different data sources that I completed for class.
+## This is the description of a coding assignment on linking records from different data sources that I completed for class.
 I cannot share my code publicly but it can shared upon request.

 # Data Cleaning & Linkage